seonghokLao/covid-identifier-for-ct-scans/README.md

-# CT-Scan Covid Identifier: Team 70 Project Proposal
+# CT-Scan Covid Identifier: Team 70 Project
 ## Introduction/Background:
 We aim to classify x-ray images of people’s chests to identify which images indicate that one is COVID-19 positive.